Tamon's B-Side: Others

+Tamon's 28-year-old brother whom occasionally gets mistaken for his younger brother.
+During college, he took Tamon to Tokyo and introduced him to dancing, which inspired him to become an idol.
+Despite having a talent in dancing himself, he chose to pursue a steady career instead.
+Daiki is married to his long-time girlfriend, Sayuri, and a father to one daughter, Momo.

 Media

 Manga

 Written and illustrated by Yuki Shiwasu, Tamon's B-Side was initially a one-shot published in Hakusensha's Hana to Yume magazine on August 5, 2021.
 It began its serialization in the same magazine on October 20 of the same year.
-As of October 2025, twelve tankōbon volumes have been released.
+As of June 2026, sixteen tankōbon volumes have been released.

 In February 2023, Viz Media announced that they licensed the series for English publication; the first volume was released on October 3 of the same year.

 A spin-off manga written and illustrated by Uzu Natsuno, titled Tamon's B-Side: F/ACE Off Stage! (多聞くん今どっち!?
 F/ACEオフステージ！, Tamon-kun Ima Dotchi!?
 F/ACE Ofu Sutēji!), began serialization in Hakusensha's The Hana to Yume Numa magazine on July 26, 2025.
-The spin-off is centered around the activities of the boyband F/ACE.
+The spin-off is centered around the activities of the boy band F/ACE.
+The first tankōbon volume was released on March 19, 2026.